FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 These algorithms schedule the storage assets based directly on the latest beliefs regarding market prices, within the specified time window.
 They are mixed integer linear programs, which are configured in FlexMeasures and then handed to a dedicated solver.

 For all scheduling algorithms, a starting state of charge (SOC) as well as a set of SOC targets can be given.
-If not there is no starting SOC given, FlexMeausures tries to retrieve the current state of charge from the asset (if that is the valid one at the start).
-If that is not possible, we set the starting SOC to 0.
-Note that some assets don't use the concept of a state of charge, so without SOC targets and limits the starting SOC doesn't matter.
+If no SOC is available, we set the starting SOC to 0.

 Also, per default we incentivise the algorithms to prefer scheduling charging now rather than later, and discharging later rather than now.
 We achieve this by adding a tiny artificial price slope.
 We penalise the future with at most 1 per thousand times the price spread.
 This behaviour can be turned off with the `prefer_charging_sooner` parameter set to `False`.